-Under the Broadcasting Act 1989, the BSA does not generally have any power to cancel programmes or to take them off air.
-In certain circumstances, if the BSA upholds a complaint, the BSA can order the withdrawal of further programmes forming part of a series or order a broadcaster to refrain from broadcasting for limited periods (up to 24 hours for each programme in respect of which a complaint has been upheld).
-This power is exercised rarely.
+The BSA does not generally have the power to cancel programmes or take them off air.
+In some cases, if we uphold a complaint, we can order that further programmes in a series are not shown, or that a broadcaster can’t broadcast for a time (up to 24 hours for each programme for which a complaint has been upheld).
+This power is used rarely.

-The BSA cannot generally stop a programme from airing.
-If you are concerned about whether scheduled content should be aired, please contact the broadcaster directly.
+We cannot generally stop a programme from airing.
+If you’re concerned about whether scheduled content should be aired, contact the broadcaster.

-The BSA does not approve programmes before they are aired or make decisions about what programmes can be aired.
-Programme selection, editorial and scheduling decisions are the responsibility of individual broadcasters.
-If you are concerned about whether scheduled content should be aired, please contact the broadcaster directly.
+We do not approve programmes before they’re aired or make decisions about what can be aired.
+Programme selection, editorial and scheduling decisions are the responsibility of broadcasters.
+If you’re concerned about whether scheduled content should be aired, contact the broadcaster.

-If you would like to make a complaint about a broadcast once it has aired, you can find more information here.
+If you’d like to complain about a broadcast once it has aired, you can find more information here.

-The BSA can only respond to formal complaints about broadcast content once it has been aired.
-We are unable to take any action prior to a programme being broadcast (unless it falls within the BSA’s limited power to stop further programmes within a series in certain circumstances).
+No. The BSA can only respond to formal complaints about content once it has been broadcast.
+We can’t take any action before a programme is aired, unless it falls within the BSA’s limited power to stop further programmes in a series.

-If you have concerns about a programme before it has been aired, these are best directed to the relevant broadcaster.
+If you have concerns about a programme before it airs, these are best directed to the broadcaster.

-The Broadcasting Standards Codes describe the classifications (ratings) that broadcasters must use for programmes.
-Broadcasters undertake the appraisal and classification of programmes for broadcast in-house.
-The BSA does not decide what ratings or classifications apply to programmes.
+No. The Broadcasting Standards Codes describe the classifications (ratings) that broadcasters must use for programmes.
+Broadcasters carry out the appraisal and classification of individual programmes.

-If you would like to make a complaint under broadcasting standards about a programme that you think should not have been aired at that time of the day or evening, you can make a formal complaint to the broadcaster in the first instance.
+If you believe a programme aired at an unsuitable time, you can make a formal complaint to the broadcaster in the first instance.

 For guidance on which standards apply see choosing a standard.

-The BSA is unable to provide specific advice about whether certain content might breach broadcasting standards, as this might risk pre-determining the Authority’s views if a complaint about this content were to come before it.
+We can’t give specific advice on whether a programme might breach standards, as this could risk pre-determining the Authority’s views if we received a complaint.

 For more information, see Publicity Notices.